Zan-Huang/NTM/README.md

 # Deep Indigo

 ### Warning!
-If you are using accessing this repository!
+If you are using/accessing this repository!

  You agree to enter into a confidential relationship with respect to the disclosure of certain proprietary and confidential information ("Confidential Information").